Missing Boater And 2 Young Children Rescued 12 Miles Off Scituate Coast

 SCITUATE (CBS) – The U.S. Coast Guard rescued a missing boater, his two young children and their disabled boat off the coast of Scituate early Monday morning.

-The agency said 39-year-old Mike Ryan and his two children, ages 4 and 5, left from Plymouth around 10 a.m.
+The agency said 39-year-old Mike Ryan and his two sons, ages 5 and 6, left from Plymouth around 10 a.m.
 Sunday in a 20-foot Wellcraft on a trip to Provincetown.
 On the trip back, the boat broke down halfway between Plymouth and Provincetown.
 A relative called for help around 11 p.m. and the Coast Guard launched a large search using an airplane, helicopter and three small boats.

 The helicopter crew found Ryan’s boat around 3:30 a.m.
 Monday about 12 miles off the coast of Scituate.
 It’s engine was dead.